CosmicRaptor/lemmeme/README.md

 # lemmeme
 A Discord Bot which fetches memes from lemmy!
+Made with [discord.py](https://github.com/Rapptz/discord.py)

 ## Key features
 - Caches memes every 15 minutes from lemmy into RAM, no disk writes involved.